The George Donnell Society for Pediatric Scientists

-We are pleased to announce that Jennifer C. Miller, MD, PhD, was selected as the 2014 Fellow of the CHLA George Donnell Society for Pediatric Scientists!
+We are pleased to announce that Jennifer C. Miller, MD, PhD, was selected as the 2014 Scholar of the CHLA George Donnell Society for Pediatric Scientists!

 Miller began her research career early in high school, where she studied the embryonic development of catfish brain nuclei.
 Her research interests evolved throughout her undergraduate career at Georgetown University and graduate education at Mount Sinai School of Medicine.
 For her thesis, Miller studied dendritic cells, a type of cell that monitors the juncture between tissue and the external environment for the immune system.
 Miller hopes that a better understanding of the diversity of dendritic cells will allow researchers to manipulate the immune system into either an activated response, to help fight off tumors and infectious disease, or a diminished response, to curb the effects of allergies and autoimmunity.